rubyunworks/confection/README.md

     confection(:qed, profile_name).exec

-The last two methods, `#to_s` and `#to_h` are used for text-based or hash-based confgurations.
+The last two methods, `#to_s` and `#to_h` are used for text-based or hash-based configurations.
 The `qedoc` configuration above is a good example of the later.
 It can be converted directly into a Hash.

     confection(:qedoc, :cov).to_h  #=> {:title => "MyApp Demonstration"}